How to look at your energy consumption on the web

 1. Download Flot here.

-3. Download the flot configuration file/page Graph.tar.gz this is the web page that accesses the database and creates a flot graph from it.
+3. Download the flot configuration file/page Graph.tar.gz This is the web page that accesses the database and creates a flot graph from it.

 5. Enter your database name, username and password in index.php.